humdrum-tools/humdrum-documentation/guide/ch17/index.md

 via the UNIX **wc** (word count) command.
 The **wc** command provides three options.
 With the **-c** option, **wc** counts the number of characters in an input.
 With the **-w** option, **wc** counts the number of words in an input.
-A \"word\" is defined as any sequence of characters delineated by white space, such as spaces, tabs or new lines.
+A "word" is defined as any sequence of characters delineated by white space, such as spaces, tabs or new lines.
 With the **-l** option, **wc** counts the nmber of lines or records in the input.